aronzwaan/aronzwaan.github.io/index.md

 - Minimizes the effort type-checker writers need to incrementalize their type checkers.
 - Sound and precise.

-This work is in collaboration with [Hendrik van Antwerpen](https://hendrik.van-antwerpen.net).
+This work is in collaboration with [Hendrik van Antwerpen](https://hendrik.van-antwerpen.net), and has resulted in a publication at [OOPSLA'22](/publications#journal-articles).

 ### Resolution Query Compilation